Free-Order Online Selection for k-Systems: Introduction

 \begin{reg} Suppose now that each facility requires certain raw materials or resources supplied by a central authority in order to operate.
-For each resource, the subset of facilities that can be served simultaneously forms a gammoid.\footnote{A \emph{gammoid} is a special type of matroid in which a set $S$ of vertices in a given graph is independent if there exist vertex-disjoint paths from $S$ to a designated sink.} Hence, the global constraint on the agents can be viewed as a combination of gammoids.
-Notably, although no constant-factor guarantees are known for the secretary problem with gammoid constraints in the random-order setting, our bipartite graph framework yields constant-factor guarantees even when multiple resource constraints are present. \end{reg}
+We can represent these dependencies in a different graph, where raw material providers are sources and the facilities are sinks.
+For each resource, the subset of facilities that can be served simultaneously forms a gammoid, represented by this new graph that is separate from the original bipartite graph. \footnote{A \emph{gammoid} is a special type of matroid in which a set $S$ of vertices in a given graph is independent if there exist vertex-disjoint paths from $S$ to a designated sink.} Hence, the global constraint on the agent side, i.e. on the facilities, can be viewed as an intersection of gammoids.
+Notably, although no constant-factor guarantees are known for the secretary problem with gammoid constraints in the random-order setting; in the free-order case, our bipartite graph framework yields constant-factor guarantees even when multiple gammoids are present. \end{reg}

 \paragraph{$k$-growth systems.} We then generalize this result in two different directions.
 First, we revisit the core lemma by Feldman, Svensson and Zenklusen.
 We identify the key structural characteristic that underpins the lemma and, motivated by this property, we introduce a new family of independence systems which we call \emph{$k$-growth systems}.
 This new family fits nicely in the existing hierarchy of $k$-systems: it contains $k$-matchoids and, in turn, is contained within the class of $k$-extendible systems.
 Intuitively, $k$-growth systems require a stronger $k$-extendability property, not just for independent sets but for arbitrary sets.

-Beyond their theoretical appeal, $k$-growth systems capture several additional constraint families that appear in practice, including bounded-ratio knapsack constraints and stable sets of intersection graphs, thereby providing a unifying abstraction for a wide range of combinatorial settings.
+At first glance, the definition of $k$-growth systems seems quite technical, so one might wonder whether they form a natural class within the $k$-system hierarchy.
+Beyond the closure properties discussed above, we clarify their place in this hierarchy by showing that $k$-growth systems properly contain $k$-matchoids and are properly contained in $k$-extendible systems.
+The same strict containments hold for $k$-circuit-bounded systems, which naturally prompts the question of how these two classes relate to one another.
+We show that they are incomparable: there exist $k$-growth systems that are not $k$-circuit-bounded, as well as $k$-circuit-bounded systems that are not $k$-growth.
+Thus, these notions reveal that the the $k$-systems hierarchy does not form a single chain of containment, but instead contains distinct and complementary structural classes.